In-Game-Collectables/IGC_Unity2021_URP/README.md

 * Adjust the Height Offset within the prefab to point to the center of Target character
 * Adjust _Capture Radius_ to fit whole character within renders
 * Add all Layers the target is shown on to *Shown Layers*.
 Hide any other objects in the same layers during capture, or else they can also appear in the final model.
+* Read the [Best Practices](https://github.com/In-Game-Collectables/IGC_Unity2021#best-practices) section for the ideal set up
 ### Step 2: Capturing
 * Use function *StartCapture()* within *CharacterCapture.cs* Script to export out all renders/files.
+    * The function has an optional parameter *asyncCapture* that determines if there should be a delay between captures
-This may freeze the game up to a couple seconds depending on the dimensions of the renders if Asynchronous Capture is not used
+        * If *asyncCapture* is false, it may freeze the game up to a couple seconds depending on the dimensions of the renders
+        * *asyncCapture* should NOT be used if the Target character or lighting can animate/change between frames
-    * If Asynchronous Capture is turned on, the event *onCaptureFinish* will be called when Capturing is finished
+* The event *onCaptureFinish* will be called when Capturing is finished
-* Renders/files will be outputed to *PROJECT_NAME/OUTPUT/Captures/*
+* Renders/files will be outputed to *PROJECT_NAME/OUTPUT/Captures/* by default
+* The event *StartCaptureAndUpload()* can be used to combine the steps for Capturing and Uploading
 ### Step 3: Uploading
 * Use *UploadCaptures()* within *CharacterCapture.cs* Script.
-This will upload all images and files within *PROJECTNAME/OUTPUTS/Captures/* to the API
+This will upload all images and files within the Captures folder to the API
     * The event *onUploadSuccess* will be called when the Upload is finished
     * The event *onUploadFailed* will be called and give a string description on why the Upload has failed
 ### Step 4: Checkout
 * After the upload is done, *onUploadSuccess* will be given a URL to the checkout page and a QR Code texture leading to the same page
-* The *Capture Checkout* Script has an empty function *UseQRTexture* to put any logic in needed to integrate a QR Code texture that leads to the checkout

 <br />